 Make contact with customers who are leaving before they check out

-Finally if a client leaves your website during the awareness phase, re-engage, return, and recover them by sending them notifications to remind, re-engage, return, and recover.
+Finally, if a client leaves your website during the awareness phase, re-engage, return, and recover them by sending notifications to remind, re-engage, return, and recover.

 The following are some helpful resources:

 A funnel strategist might want to use a real-time lead capture technology that collects data entered on your website in real-time (for example, on your live-chat widget or contact page), obtaining the client’s email address early in the customer journey.

 Browse abandonment emails/push/SMS: Similar to your cart abandonment email templates, browse abandonment emails, push notifications, and SMS messages are more relevant and tailored to consumers departing during the awareness phase.

 Manual outreach (through real-time alerts): real-time abandonment notifications allow you to receive emails with the contact information of known abandoners right away.
-This may be a wonderful tool for manually reaching out to high-value clients by phone or email if you have sales personnel.
+This may be an excellent tool for manually reaching out to high-value clients by phone or email if you have sales personnel.

 You may also utilize these messages to upsell a range of items relevant to their browsing behavior, as these consumers haven’t yet committed to a product in their cart.

 Using a full-funnel strategy

-Instead of focusing on just one part of the buyer experience, a full-funnel strategy to customer recovery emphasizes the need for working on the whole funnel (that is from a funnel strategy that focuses on the upper funnel to the lower funnel) in order to recover and convert as many consumers as possible.
-Even better, the aforementioned strategies can help you minimize total abandonment, boost average basket size, and strengthen your customer connection.
+Instead of focusing on just one part of the buyer experience, a full-funnel strategy for customer recovery emphasizes the need for working on the whole funnel (that is, from a funnel strategy that focuses on the upper funnel to the lower funnel) to recover and convert as many consumers as possible.
+The strategies above can help you minimize total abandonment, boost average basket size, and strengthen your customer connection.